-Halpern and Pass [18] have introduced Bayesian machine games in which players' utilities can depend on the computational costs of their strategies.
-We could use the framework of Halpern and Pass to define a security of public-key encryption schemes for lazy parties since the utilities of lazy parties depend on their computational cost.
-We did not use their framework since their framework seems too general for our purpose.
+Halpern and Pass [17] have introduced Bayesian machine games in which players' utilities can depend on the computational costs of their strategies.
+We could use the framework of Halpern and

+Pass to define a security of public-key encryption schemes for lazy parties since the utilities of lazy parties depend on their computational cost.
+We did not use their framework in this work since their framework seems too general for our purpose.

-There have been many studies on rational cryptography [11], [17], [22], in which rational players are considered in designing cryptographic protocols.
-Much study has been devoted to rational secret sharing [1], [3], [13], [19], [23], [24], [26], [27].
-There are studies on other cryptographic primitives such as fair two-party computation [2], [15], leader election [14], byzantine agreement [16], oblivious transfer [20], and commitment schemes [21].
-Our work also can be seen as a study of rational cryptography.
+There have been many studies on rational cryptography [19, 12, 16], in which players in cryptographic protocols are considered rational players.
+Much study has been devoted to designing rational secret sharing [18, 1, 14, 20, 21, 23, 24, 3].
+Recently, the problem of fair two-party computation with rational players was considered [2, 15].
+The work in this paper also can be seen as a study of rational cryptography.
 As far as we know, this is the first study of rational behavior in public-key encryption schemes.

-In cryptography, there are several characterizations of parties who are neither honest nor malicious [4], [7], [8].
-In particular, the deviations of honest-looking parties were studied in [7], [8].
-All types of honest-looking parties defined in [7], [8] deviate from the protocol in a way that is computationally indistinguishable from the view of external or internal parties.
-This means that no efficient statistical test can tell the difference between honest parties and honestlooking parties.
-In this study, we look at honest-looking parties who may deviate from the protocol by using a fixed string instead of a truly random string.
-Since the difference between fixed strings and truly random strings can be told by a simple statistical test, the deviations of lazy parties are bolder than honest-looking parties in [7], [8].
-Note that all the characterization in [7], [8] appeared in the context of general multiparty computation, not in public-key encryption.
+In cryptography, there are several characterizations of parties who are neither honest nor malicious [8, 9, 4].
+In particular, the deviations of honest-looking parties were studied in [8, 9].
+All types of honest-looking parties defined in [8, 9] deviate from the protocol in a way that is computationally indistinguishable from the view of external or internal parties.
+This means that any efficient statistical test cannot tell the difference between honest parties and honest-looking parties.
+In this study, we consider honest-looking parties who may deviate from the protocol by using a fixed string instead of a truly random string.
+Since the difference between fixed strings and truly random strings can be told by a simple statistical test, the deviations of lazy parties in this study are bolder than honest-looking parties in [8, 9].
+Note that all the characterization in [8, 9] appeared in the context of general multiparty computation, not in public-key encryption.

-A problem of public-key encryption with lazy parties is that lazy parties might not use good randomness in algorithms.
+A main problem of public-key encryption with lazy parties is that lazy parties might not use good randomness in algorithms.
 There are many studies on the security of cryptographic tasks when only weak randomness is available.
-If there are only high min-entropy sources, not including truly random one, many impossibility results are known [6], [9], [10], [25].
+If there are only high min-entropy sources, not including truly random one, many impossibility results are known [22, 11, 6, 10].
 Bellare et al. [5] introduced hedged public-key encryption, which achieves the usual CPA security if good randomness is used, and achieves a weaker security if bad randomness is used.
 In this work, we consider only two types of randomness sources, truly random ones and fixed ones.
 We achieve the security by a mechanism such that lazy parties choose to use good randomness for their purpose.